Grid2op/chronix2grid/docs/DESCRIPTION.rst

     * **losses_pct** - if D mode is deactivate, losses are estimated as a percentage of load.
     * **hydro_ramp_reduction_factor** - optional factor which will divide max ramp up and down to all hydro generators

-The object *chronix2grid.generation.dispatch.EconomicDispatch:Dispatch* facilitates the configuration of the optimization problem with PyPSA.
+The object :class:`chronix2grid.generation.dispatch.EconomicDispatch:Dispatch` is an abstract class that facilitates the configuration.
+It is agnostic to the technology used for dispatch computation, so some methods have to be implemented in inheriting classes.
-We currently solve a simplified OPF that optimizes costs with respect towards the following constraints:
+We currently enable to solve a simplified OPF that minimizes costs with respect towards the following constraints:

 * Match the net load - i.e. load minus solar and wind prod plus total loss
 * Features of each generator: Pmin, Pmax, Ramps up and down (min et max)
 * Hydro production should not go out of the hydro pattern guide curves

+An inheriting class :class:`PypsaDispatchBackend.PypsaEconomicDispatch.PypsaDispatcher` has been implemented to perform OPF thanks to
+`PyPSA package <https://pypsa.readthedocs.io/en/latest/>`_.
+Don't forget to install pypsa manually to be able to run it.

 Correction a posterori with simulated loss